In-Person or Telehealth Urgent Care Services Available to Our Primary Care Patients

 Saturday Clinic appointments are convenient, 20-minute appointments for urgent needs during the weekend.
-They take place at the Santa Barbara Care Center near Spanish Springs from 8 AM – 2 PM.
+They take place at the Creekside Care Center from 8 AM – 2 PM.
 These appointments are scheduled with the provider on duty.

 All you have to do is call your care center when you have a sudden need, and we can determine if you require a Saturday Clinic appointment.